 Important things you need to know about chemical, biological and nuclear terrorism.

 First, contact your local Emergency Management Agency to find out about the availability of courses in your area.
-Or contact the CERT Administrator for Nebraska at the address below.
+Or contact the CERT Administrator for Nebraska.

-Second, if trainers are available recruit 25-30 interested people from your community, neighborhood, school or business.
+Second, if trainers are available to recruit 25 to 30 interested people from your community, neighborhood, school or business.